FAIRChemistry/datamodel_calibration/specifications/CalibrationModel.md

   - Description: Standard data of a substance.
 - __spectrum__
   - Type: Spectrum
-  - Description: UVVisSpectrum object, containing spectrum data.
+  - Description: Spectrum data of a substance.

 ### Standard